A mature student's guide to CSM - part 2: Graduate Diploma

 My year, 2015-16, had an exceptional rate of 25% acceptance (6 out of 20-22 students) at CSM, then 5 at the RCA...then who knows/ cares about the people who didn't apply (me and a couple other) or couldn't even get an interview at LCF.

-Our work's still featured on the course webpage, so look us up and see how many names you recognise or how many people you'll find on LinkedIn with the job position you'd kill for.
+Our work's still featured on the course webpage (as of March 2020) so look us up and see how many names you recognise or how many people you'll find on LinkedIn with the job position you'd kill for.

 Applying to Graduate Diploma